Sigstr/quill/data/Element/Button.md

 title: Button
 slug: button
 type: component
 summary: Use buttons as actions.
+Sometimes, buttons expose more actions in cases like the action menu, which must be exposed by clicking somewhere.
 published: 2018-12-19
 author: michael
 updated: 2018-12-31